 The Sensor Fusion and Tracking Toolbox™ enables you to track orientation, position, pose, and trajectory of a platform.
-A platform refers generally to any object you want to track.
+A platform refers generally to any object you want to track its state.

 Orientation is defined by angular displacement.
 Orientation can be described in terms of point or frame rotation.
 In point rotation, the coordinate system is static and the point moves.
 In frame rotation, the point is static and the coordinate system moves.
 For a given axis and angle of rotation, point rotation and frame rotation define equivalent angular displacement but in opposite directions.

 Sensor Fusion and Tracking Toolbox defaults to frame rotation.

 In frame representation, orientation is defined as rotation that takes the parent frame to the child frame.
 The choice of parent and child frames depends on the problem being solved.
 For example, when you manipulate the mounting of a sensor on a platform, you can select the platform body frame as the parent frame and select the sensor mounting frame as the child frame.
 The rotation from the platform body frame to the sensor mounting frame defines the orientation of the sensor with respect to the platform.

 Sensor Fusion and Tracking Toolbox primarily supports the NED (north-east-down) coordinate frame.
 You can

 also use the ENU (east-north-up) coordinate frame in many features.
 In a few